C-D-Lewis/evrythng-cli/README.md

 * `version` - String of the current running `evrythng-cli` version.
 * `requireVersion()` - Require a semver compatible version of `evrythng-cli` to load the plugin.
-* `getOperatorScope()` - Obtain an evrythng.js Operator scope for the currently selected operator.
+* `getScope()` - Obtain an evrythng.js Operator or Access Token scope for the currently selected key.

 ## Architecture